aertslab/pySCENIC/README.rst

 To successfully use this pipeline you also need auxilliary datasets:

 1. Databases ranking the whole genome of your species of interest based on regulatory features (i.e. transcription factors).
-Ranking databases are typically stored in the `feather format <https://github.com/wesm/feather>`_.
+Ranking databases are typically stored in the feather_ format.
 2. Motif annotation database providing the missing link between an enriched motif and the transcription factor that binds this motif.
 This pipeline needs a TSV text file where every line represents a particular annotation.

-To acquire these datasets please contact `LCB <https://aertslab.org>`_.
+To acquire these datasets please contact LCB_.

 Tutorial
 --------

-For this tutorial 3005 single cell transcriptomes taken from the mouse brain (somatosensory cortex and hippocampal regions) are used as an example (cf. references).
+For this tutorial 3,005 single cell transcriptomes taken from the mouse brain (somatosensory cortex and hippocampal regions) are used as an example [3]_.
+The analysis is done in a Jupyter_ notebook.

+First we import the necessary modules and declare some constants:

 .. code-block:: python